The combination of a liberal arts background and a traditional engineering program provides excellent preparation for a career in engineering.

 Wittenberg offers this opportunity through a 3-2 and a 4-2 option with the prominent engineering programs at the Case School of Engineering at Case Western Reserve University (CW) and the Fu Foundation School of Engineering and Applied Sciences at Columbia University (CU).

 All of these options require careful planning to meet the specified requirements.
-If you are interested in pursuing one of these options or would like to learn more, please contact the combined plan program liaison, Associate Professor of Physics Jeremiah Williams, at email@example.com.
+If you are interested in pursuing one of these options or would like to learn more, please contact the combined plan program liaison, Professor of Physics Elizabeth George, at firstname.lastname@example.org.